janak-dev2002/Java-Modern-Cal-with-awt/README.md

 - Edit `Cal.java` to add or modify calculator logic.

 ## Author
-- Name: *[Your Name Here]*
+- Name: *Sangeeth*
+- Purpose: *Accademic Assingment*
-- Institute: *[Your Institute]*
+- Institute: *Java Institute For Advance Technology*

 ## License
 This project is for educational use.
-Add your license here if needed.

 ---
-*Feel free to enhance this README with more details or images from your assignment document!*